atWork Australia

 There are six elements of life that contribute to our overall wellbeing: interpersonal, community, occupational, physical, psychological, economic.
 This is known as the I COPPE model.

 So how does movement fit into this model?
-Movement is the foundation to our overall wellbeing.
+Movement is the foundation to our overall wellbeing, benefitting our mental health.

 “Movement takes our bodies back to basics, it gives us oxygen, it helps us sleep, and exposes us to a little more vitamin C, for example,” said Galit Bailey